yousefelassal/quote-cron/README.md

 > It is important to our friends to believe that we are unreservedly frank with them, and important to friendship that we are not.

 > When written in Chinese, the word 'crisis' is composed of two characters.
 One represents danger and the other represents opportunity.

+> Faith, as well intentioned as it may be, must be built on facts, not fiction--faith in fiction is a damnable false hope.